Coronavirus Information

 Good Food Jobs List: The North American Food Systems Network (NAFSN) regularly searches for food systems–related job opportunities from a dozen green job sites as well as COMFOODJOBS email list.
 NAFSN Good Food Jobs can be found here.

 "Food is connected to some of our most pressing problems and also some of the most exciting solutions that are happening in our world today.
-I view this degree as preparing students with the knowledge to be changemakers in the food system."
+This degree prepares students with the knowledge to be changemakers in the food system."

 –Laurel Bellante, Food Studies director